Error diffusion: Two-dimensional error diffusion

-One dimensional error diffusion tends to have severe image artifacts that show up as distinct vertical lines.
-Two dimensional error diffusion reduces the visual artifacts.
-The simplest algorithm is exactly like one dimensional error diffusion, except half the error is added to the next pixel, and half of the error is added to the pixel on the next line below.
+One-dimensional error diffusion tends to have severe image artifacts that show up as distinct vertical lines.
+Two-dimensional error diffusion reduces the visual artifacts.
+The simplest algorithm is exactly like one-dimensional error diffusion, except that half the error is added to the next pixel, and half of the error is added to the pixel on the next line below.